 Where to stay in Greenwich Village

 - Luxury: Gansevoort Meatpacking.
 It’s a swanky hotel with comfortable rooms and tons of amenities.
 It features a rooftop space with a heated year-round pool, bar and lounge, and an on on-site restaurant.
 Moreover, their breakfast is really good!
+Click here to check the reviews, photos and availability.

 - Mid-range: Walker Hotel Greenwich Village.
 It’s a romantic, Art-Deco hotel which is a good choice in The Village.
 Their rooms are stylish, the staff is friendly and their on-site restaurant, the Society Café, offers dishes made of the freshest ingredients sourced from the local markets.
+Click here to check the reviews, photos and availability.

 - Find all the Greenwich Village hotels